NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-05-20-omnidomain-day-1.md

 layout: post
 title: "OmniDomain: Building a Multi-Kingdom Genomic Platform (Day 1)"
 date: 2026-05-20
-description: "An introduction to OmniDomain: Outlining the what the three core pipelines will consist of, and the main technical challenges I expect to face."
+description: "An introduction to OmniDomain: Outlining what the three core pipelines will consist of, and the main technical challenges I expect to face."
 ---

 # Blog Notes: Building OmniDomain (Day 1)